getslideapp/slate/source/includes/_changelog.md

 #### Added
 - Token endpoint for users to list, create and delete their tokens
-- Pagination added to the `/admin/users/` endpoint
+- Pagination added to the `GET /admin/users/` endpoint

 ## [2.5.0] - 2019-01-28